parmentelat/nbhosting/README.md

 * This is caught by nginx, that runs forefront; the `notebookLazyCopy/` prefix is routed to a django application, that primarily does this
   * create a linux user if needed
   * create a copy of that notebook for the student if needed
-  * spawns a (docker) jupyter instance for the couple (course, student)
+  * spawns a jupyter container for the couple (course, student)
-  * redirects to a (plain https, on port 443) URL that contains the port number that the docker instance can be reached at (on localhost via http)
+  * redirects to a (plain https, on port 443) URL that contains the port number that the container can be reached at (on localhost via http)

 ***Note*** that `notebookLazyCopy` used to be named `ipythonExercice`, which is still supported for backward compatibility.